spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Overview

 This sample consists of a basic eventflow fragment contained in an application archive.
 Additional files are included to support deploying in a Kubernetes environment.
-The sample shows how to build, deploy and use TIBCO Streaming applications in Kubernetes.
+The sample shows how to build, deploy and use Spotfire Streaming applications in Kubernetes.

 <a name="quick_runthrough"></a>